reframejs/reframe/helpers/wildcard-api/readme.md

 })();
 ~~~

-You simply define functions on the server and Wildcard makes them callable in the browser.
+You simply define functions on the server and Wildcard makes them availabe in the browser.
 (Behind the curtain, Wildcard makes an HTTP request and uses JSON.)
 Creating a new API endpoint is as easy as creating a new function.